Jerusalem-sweng/portfolio/README.md

 ### Experience Section

 The experience section creates a vertical timeline with all your relevant experience.
-The code for the timeline creation can be found within `js/scripts.js` and is an adaptation of [RyanFitzgerald/vertical-timeline](https://github.com/RyanFitzgerald/vertical-timeline).
+The code for the timeline creation can be found within `js/scripts.js`.

 The default format is as follows: